Jaans/Voron-Printer-Mods/Bouncy-Mouse/README.md

     yourself.
 Suggest you create a little test circuit to see if your chosen LEDs and R1 value works.

-    Although this is generally safe should at worst only blow the LED, bad things can happen - please refer to disclaimer section.
+    Although this is generally safe and *should* at worst only blow the LED, bad things can happen - please refer to disclaimer section.
 ```
 <br/>